-definite plans, arrangements
+definite plans, arrangements (doing or NOT doing something)

-She is flying to London tomorrow. (definitely: we already made all travel arrangements) We're having a party this Saturday night.
+She is flying to London tomorrow. (definitely: we already made all travel arrangements)

+We're having a party this Saturday night.

+We won't be talking about it.

+She's joining us in a minute.